 The Walking the Territory Project inspired some of the work in Wherever We Live Now, and almost all of the poems in The Territory of Rain.

 I wanted to reflect on the place herbs have in our culture, the way we use them as archetypes, as symbols of resistance, as a way to reconnect with the earth and with aspects of ourselves and those aspects of our society we have let go astray, as a way of dealing with grief, upheaval and hardship.
-Work on this project will form part of my next book, the working title of which is Haggards.
+Work on this project informed almost all the work in my third collection, Haggards.

 This is a study of pastoral and Eco-poetry, which aims to reclaim the genre from the stereotypes of nostalgia, escapism, lyric romanticism or evangelistic cheer-leading.
 I want to include perspectives of feminism and radical politics in attitude towards land use and ownership, and a deeper philosophical and psychological insight into notions of inhabiting, ‘home’ and wilderness.
 It will probably be a long-term project!